dpopkov/learnee/pj4w/README.md

 #### Template-Tags project - [pj4w08tags](pj4w08tags)
 * Creating a Tag File to serve as an HTML Template
 * Creating a Date Formatting Tag Handler
+* Creating an EL Function to Abbreviate Strings

 ### Ch 7: Using the Java Standard Tag Library